Call for Symposia

 If your proposal Is accepted

-Organizers are responsible for ensuring that all presenters taking part in their symposium submit an abstract by November 15, 2016, via the online abstract submission system used by all presenters for the conference.
+Organizers are responsible for ensuring that all presenters taking part in their symposium submit an abstract by November 15, 2019, via the online abstract submission system used by all presenters for the conference.
 Details about how to access this system will be sent to organizers of accepted symposia upon notification of acceptance.
-Presenters must also register for the conference before the deadline for registration, which will be posted later this fall.
+Presenters must also register for the conference by noon on February 13, 2020.
 Presenters who do not meet these deadlines may be excluded from the conference program.
 Symposium organizers must also submit an abstract as above if they plan to give a presentation during their session and would like their abstract included in the list of abstracts.

 If you are unable to secure enough presenters to complete your symposium or to take the place of any presenters who have cancelled, the Conference Advisory Panel Symposium Committee will work with you to determine the best remedy so as to maintain the program’s integrity.